All Episodes

 I think it's harmful, Robert.

-Oh, no, and that's I knew you didn't, you know, think it was okay to say I thought you might have made them free that they're they their right to say it was okay, uh they had the right to say it.
+I thought you might have insinuated that their right to say it was they had the right to say it.

-It was my right for them to say of course they're black.
+I mean, I'm sure they had a right to say it, as if it was some kind of right for them to say it, of course they're black.

-I'll tell you one thing, though, right?
+I'll tell you one thing, though, Rush.

-I wouldn't mind everybody using the N word to get free from it.
+I wouldn't mind everybody using the N-word to get free from it.

 We try, but you know why we can't?